vueonrails/vueonrails/docs/generators.md

 rails generate vue something
 ```

-> By default, `vuejs` gem generates vue component as a single-file component.
+> By default, `vueonrails` gem generates vue component as a single-file component.

 To generate a component with seperation of concern, please use the option `--seperate` at the end of your command.
 For example: